-If you were persuaded into investing in Store Pods by a financial adviser it may be that the advice to invest was unsuitable for you and the adviser should not have recommended Store Pods to you due to the high risks involved.
-If the advice was unsuitable then you may have a claim against the adviser for your losses.
+If you were persuaded into investing in Store Pods by a financial advisor it may be that the advice to invest was unsuitable for you and the advisor should not have recommended Store Pods to you due to the high risks involved.
+If the advice was unsuitable then you may have a claim against the advisor for your losses.

 In addition to the amount that a client has invested in Store Pods they may also be entitled to recover additional sums.

 How is the claim calculated?

 As well as being entitled to claim back the amount which a client invested they may also be able to claim losses such as:

 - Fees paid to the pension/SIPP company who arranged the client’s investment;

 - Money the client would have made if their pension / savings had remained where they were;